About the Velocity program

 As a student, Mike spent several years at the University of Waterloo, completing an undergraduate degree in Math and a Masters in Management of Technology.

-As our Operations Manager, Nancy makes sure everything at Velocity runs smoothly.
+As our Associate Director, Nancy makes sure everything at Velocity runs smoothly.
 Immersed in an energetic atmosphere, she finds it inspiring to be around passionate students who are working hard to make their entrepreneurship dreams a reality.
 To her, success means finding your passion; something Velocity students do every day.
 Nancy has been part of Waterloo for 20 years, both as a student and a staff member in Development & Alumni Affairs, Communications & Public Affairs and Marketing & Undergraduate Recruitment.

 Manager, Velocity Programs